SandwichChef/resume/README.md

 ## Objective

-An entry level system administration role, alternatively: any repair, service, or logistics roles
+A system administration role, alternatively: any IT or helpdesk related role

 ## Employment